JohnnieDM/academic-kickstart/content/post/recipe1.md

 which interested me last time at the farmer's market but was unavailable this time.

 - Sausage: 1
-> I am using Polish sausages from the farmer's market.
+> I am using Polish sausages from the market.

+- Thyme: 1/4 bunch

+- Basil: 1 sprig.
+> Using purple basil.
+> The aroma of basil is strong and may over-power thyme, so use conservatively.

+-

 ## Steps
+'''python
+def abc():
+  if True:
+    return 1.2 + 1
+  else:
+    return str
+'''